Patricia

 Conclusion

-In conclusion, carrot juice has many health benefits.
+In conclusion, the benefits of fresh carrot juice has many good outcomes.

 People who have type 2 diabetes often struggle with their blood sugar levels throughout the day.
 They may also gain weight easily, which makes it harder for them to manage their condition.